2026 United States state treasurer elections: New Mexico

 State Treasurer Laura Montoya was elected in 2022 with 53.2% of the vote.
-She is eligible to run for re-election but has not yet stated if she will do so.
+She is running for re-election.
+Former New Mexico Public Regulation Commissioner Jim Ellison is running in the Republican primary as a write-in candidate.

 Ohio

 State Treasurer Robert Sprague was re-elected in 2022 with 58.6% of the vote.
 He is term-limited and cannot seek re-election.
 Former state senator Niraj Antani Republican, former state representative Jay Edwards, state senator Kristina Roegner, and Lake County treasurer Michael Zuren are running for the Republican nomination.

 Oklahoma

 State Treasurer Todd Russ was elected in 2022 with 64.8% of the vote.
-He is running for re-election.
+He ran for re-election but lost renomination to his challenger Cindy Byrd.

 Rhode Island

 General Treasurer James Diossa was elected in 2022 with 54.3% of the vote.
-He is eligible to run for re-election but has not yet stated if he will do so.
+He is running for re-election.
+He faces off against Republican Micholas Credle.

 South Carolina

 State Treasurer Curtis Loftis was re-elected in 2022 with 79.7% of the vote.
 He said that he would not run for re-election in April 2024, but announced in April 2025 that he would run for another term in 2026.
+Democrats Vincent Coe and Bruce Cole are challenging him.